 - The sponsor is either an Australia Citizen/Permanent Resident or an eligible New Zealand Citizen

-- You are in a genuine and continuing relationship and have been living together in a spouse like relationship for at least 12 months
+- You are in a genuine and continuing relationship and have been living together in a spouse-like relationship for at least 12 months

 - You and your partner must be living together or, if not, any separation must be only temporary.
-Applications whereby there is a cultural reason for not living together may still be considered under exceptional circumstances and would be considered on a case by case basis
+Applications, whereby there is a cultural reason for not living together, may still be considered under exceptional circumstances and would be considered on a case by case basis

 Generally, the Australian sponsor should not have sponsored a past spouse to Australia within the last 5 years although there are exceptions.
-The sponsor should be able to evidence that they have means to support you as their spouse in Australia i.e. adequate accommodation and finances although there is not a stipulated amount that should be shown as “maintenance” like there might be with other country spouse sponsorship programs.
+The sponsor should be able to evidence that they have means to support you as their spouse in Australia i.e. adequate accommodation and finances although there is not a stipulated amount that should be shown as “maintenance” as there might be with other country spouse sponsorship programs.